THLfi/termed-e2e-tests/README.md

 ## Configurations

-By default, tests are run agains local Termed instance running on `http://localhost:8000/` with default username and password.
+By default, tests are run against local Termed instance running on `http://localhost:8000/` with default username and password.

 To configure different host, user etc., edit:
 ```